arodloff/Masterthesis_ESG/README.md

 ## Other Important files

-- the extended dictionary can be found in `CreateDict_SplitSentence/outputs/dict/expanded_dict.csv`
+- the extended dictionary (with removed words) can be found in `CreateDict_SplitSentence/outputs/dict/expanded_dict.csv`
 - the FinBERT predictions can be found in `FinBERT/output/predictions.csv`